-Although pork belly is the cut where bacon originates, and is quite heavy in fat, you'll find that this recipe for Japanese style braised pork belly, despite flaunting thick layers of fat, is surprisingly not as greasy as you might have imagined.
-In fact, because the pork is simmered for an extended amount of time in a ginger and scallion bath, the amount of fat is somewhat mitigated.
-Only after this bath, is the pork then simmered in a fresh pot of water and sauce ingredients to season it.
+Pork belly is the cut where bacon originates. and is quite heavy in fat.
+But the extended time that this Japanese-style braised pork belly is simmered with ginger and scallions reduces the fat in the finished dish.
+The pork then simmered again in a fresh pot of water and sauce ingredients to season it.

 Give Japanese buta-no-kakuni a try, and you might be pleasantly surprised at how a small piece of tender braised pork belly brightens up the dinner table as an appetizer or side dish.
 A small piece is also a wonderful addition the next day in a Japanese bento lunch.

-- Up to 1/2 tablespoon canola oil, for searing pork
+- 1/2 tablespoon canola oil (for searing pork)

-- 2 inches fresh ginger root, skin peeled and thinly sliced
+- 2 inches ginger root (fresh, skin peeled, and thinly sliced)

-- 1 green onion (negi), cut into 2-3 inches long pieces
+- 1 green onion (negi, cut into pieces 2 to 3 inches long)

 - 1/2 cup cooking sake